 Quantity Surveyors are the cost managers of construction – they make sure a building project is efficient and profitable.
-A Quantity Surveyor may be involved in a project in a technical, financial and legal capacity.
-As well as managing budgets, they also draw up contracts and help sort out disputes.
+A Quantity Surveyor may be involved in a project in a technical, financial or legal capacity.
+As well as managing budgets, they also draw up contracts and help resolve disputes.
 In other words, they keep a construction project running smoothly.

 Quantity Surveying is suitable for students across a broad spectrum of abilities.
 Good basic Maths skills, common sense and a willingness to learn can be all it takes to start on the path to becoming a qualified Quantity Surveyor.

 • A Level: 2–3 A Levels